simonwinter-git/CheckersInScala/README.md

 -

 How to win:
-- The game ends if one player has less than 2 pieces or is unable to move with any of its pieces.
+- The game ends if one player has less than 2 pieces or is unable to move with any of their pieces

 Preparation:
 - You are playing on a checkered board with the classic size 8 x 8 or the more common size 10 x 10